jojodeleon/Chicago_car_crashes/README.md

 * After using GridSearch, we found that the most optimal parameters were 'criterion' = 'gini', 'max_depth' = None, 'min_samples_leaf' = 3, and 'min_samples_split' = 10.
 This improved our accuracy score for training and testing data.
 * SMOTE helped remove some of the Type II errors, but it also created an overfitting issue, as training accuracy increased while testing accuracy decreased.
 ### XGBoost:
-* After using GridSearch and using SMOTE on the data, we found that the most optimal parameters were learning_rate = 0.2, max_depth = 7, min_child_weight = 2, n_estimators = 100, subsample = 0.7.
+* After using GridSearch as well as SMOTE on the data, we found that the most optimal parameters were learning_rate = 0.2, max_depth = 7, min_child_weight = 2, n_estimators = 100, subsample = 0.7.
 * SMOTE helped to remove some of the Type II errors but also increased overfitting.

 ## Findings